tomdyson/wagtail-docs-vuepress/tutorials/your-first-wagtail-site.md

 ### Install dependencies

 Wagtail supports Python 3.5, 3.6, 3.7 and 3.8.

-To check whether you have an appropriate version of Python 3:
+To check that you have an appropriate version:

 ```bash
 python3 --version